-Pronounced gene expression differences were detected between HepaRG cells, stem cell-derived hepatocytes and 3D spheroid cultures with 11,305 out of 17,462 genes (64.7%) being differentially expressed over the course of three weeks in culture (Figure 1a, FDR<0.01).
-Importantly, genes involved in the metabolism of endogenous as well as xenobiotic compounds were expressed at significantly elevated levels in spheroids compared to the other two models (padj=5*10-34), indicating drastically elevated metabolic competence (Bell et al., 2017).
+Pronounced gene expression differences are detected between HepaRG cells, stem cell-derived hepatocytes and 3D spheroid cultures with 11,305 out of 17,462 genes (64.7%) being differentially expressed over the course of three weeks in culture (Figure 1a, FDR<0.01).
+Importantly, genes involved in the metabolism of endogenous as well as xenobiotic compounds are expressed at significantly elevated levels in spheroids compared to the other two mentioned models (padj=5*10-34), indicating drastically elevated metabolic competence (Bell et al., 2017).

-Furthermore, orbitrap high-resolution mass spectrometry revealed that spheroids were highly stable on metabolomic level (Fig. 1b,c).
-When analyzing all identified endogenous compounds (nextra=1,132 and nintra=565 distinct chemical entities), it was found that relative concentrations were very similar with intra- and extracellular correlation coefficients of 0.93 and 0.96, respectively, between freshly isolated cells and spheroids after three weeks in culture.
+Furthermore, orbitrap high-resolution mass spectrometry has revealed that the 3D spheroids are highly stable on a metabolomic level (Fig. 1b,c).
+When analyzing all identified endogenous compounds (nextra=1,132 and nintra=565 distinct chemical entities), it has been found that relative concentrations are very similar with intra- and extracellular correlation coefficients of 0.93 and 0.96, respectively, between freshly isolated cells and spheroids after three weeks in culture.

 Figure 1: The 3D spheroid cultures are stable on transcriptomic, metabolomic and functional levels for multiple weeks in culture. a, Transcriptomic profiling of three hepatic in vitro models reveals widescale differences in global gene expression.
 Heat map depicting differentially expressed genes in 3D spheroids (blue), HepaRG cells (red) and stem cell-derived hepatocytes (scd-Heps; green) at 48 hours, 7 days and 14 days.
 Overall, 11,305 out of 17,462 genes analyzed (65%) were found to be differentially expressed after multiple testing correction (Benjamini-Hochberg FDR<0.01).
 PHH spheroid cultures showed highly elevated expression of genes involved in endogenous and xenobiotic metabolism.
 Data is presented as mean-centred and sigma-normalized. b-c, Scatter log plots of intracellular (b ) and extracellular (c) metabolite abundances at day 21 in 3D culture and in freshly isolated cells.
 For each metabolite the average abundance of n=6 biological replicates is plotted.
 Dashed line depicts bisectrix corresponding to perfect correlation.
 Pearson correlation coefficients of r=0.93 and 0.96 for intra- and extracellular metabolite signatures, respectively, indicate that metabolic profiles are overall stable over the course of at least three weeks in culture. d-h, Column plots showing the levels of the metabolic activities of CYP1A2 ( d), CYP3A4 (e), CYP2C8 ( f), CYP2D6 (g) and CYP2C9 ( h) from three donors cultured in 2D monolayer (blue) and 3D spheroid culture (red) as measured by quantitative mass spectrometry.
 Dashed line indicates metabolite levels of freshly isolated cells (FIC).
 Regression lines and their 95% confidence intervals are shown. *** p<0.001, extra sum-of-squares F-test comparing the two fitted regression curves. i , Line plot of fold changes between 2D and 3D cultures of the same donors (n=3) demonstrate that metabolic activities are highly elevated in 3D HepaPredict spheroids.
 Figure modified from Bell et al., Drug Metab Disp, 2017 and from Vorrink et al., FASEB J, 2017.